adaltas/node-nikita/docs/content/action/metadata/position.md

 * Type: `array`
 * Read-only

 It is constructed as an array of number.
 The length of the array is the number of parent actions.
-In that regard, the length equals the [`depth` metadata property](/current/metadata/depth/) plus `1` (depth start at `0`).

 To each element of the array correspond the action index relative to its siblings.
-In that regard, the last element is the index of the current action which equals the [`index` metadata property](/current/metadata/index/).

 It is primarily used internally in functionality such as [logging and debugging](/current/usages/logging_debugging).